Make an Appointment

-The Chronic Pancreatitis and Autologous Islet Cell Transplant Program at MedStar Georgetown University Hospital brings hope to those suffering with the debilitating abdominal pain of chronic pancreatitis.
+Learn more about The Chronic Pancreatitis and Autologous Islet Cell Transplant Program at MedStar Georgetown University Hospital and the hope we bring to those suffering with the debilitating abdominal pain of chronic pancreatitis.

-After undergoing complete removal of the pancreas (total pancreatectomy), a patient’s own islet cells (cells that produce insulin) are removed from the pancreas and infused back into the patient’s liver via the portal vein where they take hold and produce insulin.
+After undergoing complete removal of the pancreas, called a total pancreatectomy, the islet cells that produce insulin are removed from the pancreas and infused back into your liver via the portal vein where they take hold and produce insulin.
+In some patients, the pancreas may be able to be removed with minimally invasive robot-assisted surgery.
+This requires much smaller incisions and can help with pain relief during recovery.

-When the pancreas is removed from a patient in the operating room, it’s immediately put on ice and in a special preserving solution.
-Once prepared, it’s transported in a cooler to our islet cell lab.
-There, islet cell scientists work for several hours to separate the islet cells from the pancreas.
+When the pancreas is removed in the operating room, it’s immediately put on ice in a special preserving solution.
+Once prepared, it’s transported to our on-site islet cell lab.
+There, islet cell scientists work to separate the islet cells from the pancreas, a process that takes several hours.

 A candidate for the procedure will typically meet these criteria: